Effort Certification & DHHS Salary Cap

 DHHS Salary Cap

 Gain tools for navigating the complex process of budgeting for and managing salaries affected by the DHHS Salary Cap.
 How do you know if the course is right for you?
 The Salary cap applies to any OHSU employee working on DHHS sponsored awards who earns more than $181,500 (the current salary cap) as an 1.0 FTE base salary.
+If there are researchers in your department who fit this criteria, we highly recommend the course!

 Effort Reporting & Salary Cap Refresher